paulinho-16/MEIC-TVVS/assignments/assignment9.md

 ### Lines 210 and 218

-These mutants consisted of removing the call to add and remove a project from the interface, respectively.
+These mutants consisted of removing the call to add and remove a project from the interface.
 Additionally, in the first case, there are two other surviving mutants, which consist of replacing the two subtractions with additions.
-The mutants survive because we are not verifying the calls to these methods, nor whether they are called with the correct arguments.
+The mutants survive because we need to verify the calls to these methods and whether they are called with the correct arguments.

 ![Eighth Mutants](./images/mt_unit_test8-1.png)

-To kill these mutants, we used a *spy* object and verified that these methods were being called with the correct parameters.
+We used a *spy* object to kill these mutants and verified that these methods were being called with the correct parameters.

 ![Eighth Unit Test Changes](./images/mt_unit_test8-2.png)